usdoj-crt/beta-ada/_pages/_resources/ada-and-hiring-officers-qa.md

 A: No. The receipt of a right to sue letter in and of itself only signifies that the complainant has exhausted administrative remedies under title I and is now entitled to bring a lawsuit if he or she chooses.
 In some cases a right to sue letter may be accompanied by an EEOC finding that there is reasonable cause to believe that an ADA violation has occurred.
 In this situation, it is the EEOC finding and not the existence of the right to sue letter that establishes reasonable cause.
 More frequently a right to sue letter is issued after a charge has been dismissed for jurisdictional reasons, for lack of merit, or because the charging party has requested the letter and the government has determined that it will not be able to complete its investigation in a timely manner.
 {% enddetails %}

-Note: Reproduction of this document is encouraged.

 <hr>
 The Americans with Disabilities Act authorizes the Department of Justice (the Department) to provide technical assistance to individuals and entities that have rights or responsibilities under the Act.
 This document provides informal guidance to assist you in understanding the ADA and the Department's regulations.

 This guidance document is not intended to be a final agency action, has no legally binding effect, and may be rescinded or modified in the Department's complete discretion, in accordance with applicable laws.
 The Department's guidance documents, including this guidance, do not establish legally enforceable responsibilities beyond what is required by the terms of the applicable statutes, regulations, or binding judicial precedent.
 <hr>
+Reproduction of this document is encouraged.